RAG performance optimization

 image

-2.3.5 Increase the number of recalled chunks
+2.3.5 Number of recalled chunks

 The number of recalled chunks is the K value in the multi-channel recall strategy.
-After the similarity threshold filtering, if the number of text chunks exceeds K, the system selects the K text chunks with the highest similarity scores to provide to the model.
-Because of this, an inappropriate K value may cause RAG to miss the correct text chunks, which affects the model's ability to generate a complete answer.
+After similarity threshold filtering, if the number of text chunks exceeds K, the system selects the K text chunks with the highest similarity scores to provide to the model.
+Because of this, an inappropriate K value may cause RAG to miss correct text chunks, which affects the model's ability to generate a complete answer.

 image

-Because RAG cannot determine how many text chunks are needed to provide a complete answer, the model will generate an answer based on the provided chunks, even if they are incomplete.
+Because RAG cannot determine how many text chunks are needed to provide a "complete" answer, the model will generate an answer based on the provided chunks, even if they are incomplete.

 image

-Therefore, we recommend that you select Intelligent Assembly.
+Select Intelligent Assembly.
 This strategy recalls as many relevant text chunks as possible without exceeding the maximum input length of the model.

-2.4 Answer generation stage
+2.4 Answer generation

-At this point, the model can generate the final answer based on the user's prompt and the content retrieved and recalled from the knowledge base.
+At this point, the model can generate the final answer based on the user's prompt and the content retrieved from the knowledge base.
 However, the returned result may still not meet your expectations.

 Problem type